-On the basis of the exercise described above and the Group's available committed liquidity which stands at £416m per 30 June 2022, the Directors consider that the Company has adequate resources to continue in operational existence for a period of at least 12 months from the date of signing of these financial statements.
+The forecasts show that the Group will be able to operate within the current committed debt facilities and show continued compliance with the Company's financial covenants.
+On the basis of the exercise described above and the Group's available committed debt facilities, the Directors consider that the Group and the Company have adequate resources to continue in operational existence for a period of at least 12 months from the date of signing of these financial statements and that there is no material uncertainty in respect of going concern.
 Accordingly, the Directors continue to adopt a going concern basis in preparing the financials statements of the Company.